Gartner has announced a series of changes to its Magic Quadrant (MQ) and MarketScope (MS).

 4. Vendors will be allowed to comment only after the peer review stage.

-Gartner pre-announced these changes to Gartner’s Magic Quadrant methods on a call for Lighthouse and other AR experts last week.
+Gartner pre-announced these changes to Gartner’s Magic Quadrant methods on a call for us and other AR experts last week.
 Its citation policies and other ways of interacting with Gartner were also clarified.

 This goal of changing and improving the MQ was announced back in October, just prior to the purchase of META.
 The METAspectrum offered Gartner the ability to strengthen the MQ further.
 The goals in October have been adapted to draw a lot on META’s experience, and attempt to add more value to customers.